 As shared in Humphrey’s 6th birthday post, I had a different birthday cake in mind for this year’s party.
 But, as fate would have it, NZ increased its COVID alert levels again on the eve of baking day.
 Crazy shoppers meant that I adjusted my baking plans to use a different combination of ingredients and avoid the grocery store chaos.
 Although if you need help making a mask or a mask with matching dog bandana, you know where to look… Zero complains from Humphrey!
 Well, on the cake at least.
 No comment on the matching outfits.
 Haha!
 This cake combines some of his favourite scents and flavours.
 The cake is a hybrid pupcake with baked in beef in the batter instead.
 The recipe also includes carrot (Humphrey’s favourite) and banana.
 The frosting is yogurt firmed with a touch of coconut flour, topped with a sprinkle of hemp hearts.
 Yum!

 Beef Carrot and Banana Dog Birthday Cake Recipe

 Beef, Carrot, and Banana Dog Birthday Cake with Coconut Yogurt Frosting

-The recipe below fits two mini-springform pans, as pictured, but can be made in different pans or as mini-muffins, if you prefer.
-I used beef for this cake, but other ground meats can be used based upon your preferences and dog’s tastes.
+The recipe below fits two mini-springform pans (affiliate link), as pictured, but can be made in different pans or as mini-muffins, if you prefer.
+I used beef for this cake, but you could swap that for a different ground meat based upon your preferences and dog’s tastes.
 You can also omit the meat for a more conventional muffin-style cake (or muffins).
-You can even share them, if you’d like!
+You could even share them, if you’d like!

 - 1 ripe banana, mashed